 Am I protected if I ‘blow the whistle’?

 Reforms set out in the Freedom to Speak Up report received a cross-party welcome at the time of release in 2013.
-The then Health Secretary Jeremy Hunt said they could be fast-tracked into law before the general election.
+The then Health Secretary Jeremy Hunt reassured the country that these reforms would be fast-tracked into law.

 The Pulse policy

 At Pulse we foster an atmosphere of open communication and commitment to high standards of service, within which criticisms can be frankly made without fear of reprisal, and will be thoroughly investigated.

 The Pulse policy on whistleblowing complies with the Public Interest Disclosure Act 1998 in protecting and not victimising any worker who seeks to report, and has investigated, a genuine and reasonable concern about any form of malpractice that they encounter in the course of their work.

-“Patient and staff safety and wellbeing has to be at the heart of what we do, we ensure that all concerns are taken seriously, in a sensitive and confidential manner.
+“Patient and staff safety and wellbeing must be at the heart of all we do.
+We ensure that all concerns are taken seriously, in a sensitive and confidential manner.
 It is everyone’s responsibility to maintain standards of care and report concerns where standards are compromised.”
 Karen Matthews-Shard, Group Clinical Director